Programme specifications include information on:

 You can find full information about your course in your Course Handbook.

-You can find programme specifications for our 2019/20 courses on our course pages.
+You can also find programme specifications on our course pages.

 Programme specifications for courses that started in 2018/19 and before

 Find programme specifications for courses that started in 2018/19 or before:

 - Architecture and the Built Environment